 Texas has unwittingly made itself a battleground.
 It’s now become the focus of much of the nation’s rage, with good reason.
 Meanwhile, Texas clinics are cancelling appointments, while abortion rights’ groups have begun national fundraising campaigns to help Texas mothers in need of abortion travel out of state.
 Pregnancy care centers anticipate big jumps in demands for their services.
 Adoption consultants are already stepping up their adoption ads here, despite Texas laws prohibiting adoption advertising by anyone other than a licensed agency.
 Politicians are jumping on one bandwagon or the other, in hopes of buoying upcoming election campaigns.

-And yet, the already-born (and unaborted) children of Texas and their already-struggling parents are seemingly forgotten by those in power.
+And yet, the already-born (and unborn) children of Texas and their already-struggling parents are seemingly forgotten by those in power.
 If things are ever going to get better here, there are far greater issues that need to be addressed, and bigger problems to be solved.
 Adoption deserves to be recognized as a potentially-positive option, yes, but it has to be done the right way and for the right reasons, not just because mothers are being legislatively backed into a corner.

-The Texas abortion bill is drawing attention nationwide, but if we’re really going to be pro-life (and not just pro-birth), then all Texans need to prove that we’re truly pro-people– starting right here and now.
+The Texas abortion bill is drawing attention nationwide, but if we’re really going to be pro-life (and not just pro-birth), then all Texans need to prove that we’re truly pro-children– starting right here and now.